 Sunshine Blue Blueberry

-Dwarf southern highbush cultivar - 3 to 4 ft. tall and wide.
+Dwarf southern highbush cultivar - three to four feet tall and wide.
 Semi-evergreen, particularly good for container gardening.
 Firm blueberries, 80 per cup.
-Yields of 5-10 lbs. per bush.
+Yields of five to ten pounds per bush.
 Good fruit quality.
 Ripens May and June in Florida.
 More tolerant of high pH soil than other southern highbush and rabbiteye types.
 Hardy in Zones 5 to 10.
 150 hours.